FabsOliveira/personal_website/content/post/optimisation.md

   focal_point = ""
 +++

-# Optimisation will take you to the top of the analytics chain

 The discipline of mathematical optimisation has recently reached the spotlight in the analytics revolution.
 This is perhaps in part due to the appeal the term ‘optimisation' and its broader meaning entails, but also due to a somewhat theoretical (if not mystic) nature the discipline has.